pepopo978/nampower/README.md

 From my testing it seems that you can usually subtract your full latency from the end of the channel duration without losing any ticks.
 Since your latency can vary it is safer to do a percentage of your latency instead to minimize the chance of having a tick cut off.
 This is controlled by the cvar `NP_ChannelLatencyReductionPercentage` which defaults to 75.

+Channeling spells can be interrupted outside the channel queue window by casting any spell.
+During the channel queue window you cannot interrupt the channel unless you turn off `NP_QueueChannelingSpells`.
+You can always move to interrupt a channel at any time.

 #### NP_OptimizeBufferUsingPacketTimings
 This feature will attempt to optimize your buffer on individual casts using your latency and server packet timings.